happinesspackets/happinesspackets/README.rst

 oslove
 ===============================

-Open Source community love notes
+Open Source community love notes.

+This project was build in quite a hurry, so some of the code may be a bit shoddy.
+We're happy to take your pull requests!

 To run this project or the tests, you'll have to set up a virtualenv, install the dev requirements and set the right ``DJANGO_SETTINGS_MODULE``::